 With names like Spice, K2, No More Mr. Nice Guy, and hundreds of others, the drugs often called “synthetic marijuana” are – in reality – very different from marijuana.
 They contain powerful chemicals called cannabimimetics and can cause severe, life-threatening health effects: severe agitation and anxiety, nausea, vomiting, seizures, and hallucinations.
 The drugs are made specifically to be abused.
 Like many other illegal drugs, synthetic marijuana is not tested for safety, and users don’t know exactly what chemicals they are putting into their bodies.

-Please cite this data as “National Poison Data System, American Association of Poison Control Centers”.
-Any and all print, digital, social, or visual media using this data must include the: “You can reach your local poison control center by calling the Poison Help hotline: 1-800-222-1222.
-To save the number in your mobile phone, text POISON to 797979.”
-Email email@example.com or call 703-894-1863 for more information, questions, or to submit request data.
+Please cite this data as “National Poison Data System, America's Poison Centers.”
+Any and all print, digital, social, or visual media using this data must include the: “You can reach your local Poison Center by calling the Poison Help line: 1-800-222-1222.
+To save the number in your mobile phone, text POISON to 301-597-7137.”
+Email [email protected] or call 703-894-1863 for more information, questions, or to submit request data.

 Call the Poison Help line at 1-800-222-1222 to speak to an expert at a local poison center.

 If you purchased the product in 2018, be aware that it may be contaminated with rat poison and cause severe or unexplained bleeding.

 If someone stops breathing, collapses, or has a seizure, call 9-1-1 immediately.